LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 Within such an area definition the widgets are listed in the order that they should appear in within the browser's DOM tree.
 In our ShopDemo application we add the headline-widget to the area called `header`.

-*TODO: Verify that stopping/restarting the development server is still needed in LaxarJS v2*
+*TODO: Verify that stopping/restarting the development server is still needed for this in LaxarJS v2*

-Having added the new widget, we can restart the development server (`npm start` in the project directory) to see **Hello, World!** being displayed in our browser.
+Having added the new widget, we can restart the development server (`Ctrl-C`, then `npm start` in the project directory) to see **Hello, World!** being displayed in our browser.

 ### Testing your Widget